-The faculty Advisor will review the Proposal and may request a meeting(s) with the student as part of this review.
-If the Proposal is accepted, the student may register for the Thesis for their final semester.
-There is no deadline for the Thesis Proposal.
-It is governed only by the April 1 or November 1 deadline for submission of the complete review copy in the year in which the candidate hopes to graduate.
-In general, students are well-advised to submit the Proposal at least at the beginning of the semester prior to their expected semester of graduation.
+The faculty advisor will review the proposal and may request a meeting(s) with the student as part of this review.
+If the proposal is accepted, the student may register for the thesis for their final semester.
+There is no deadline for the thesis proposal.
+In general, however, students are well-advised to submit the proposal at least at the beginning of the semester prior to their expected semester of graduation.